laravel/docs/pennant.md

 }
 ```

-> **Note** Feature classes are resolved via the container, so you may inject dependencies into the classes constructor when needed.
+> **Note** Feature classes are resolved via the container, so you may inject dependencies into the class's constructor when needed.

 <a name="checking-features"></a>
 ## Checking Features

-The state of a feature flag may be resolved via the `Feature` facade using the features name.
+To check if a feature is active, you should use the `isActive` method on the `Feature` facade.
 By default, features are checked against the currently authenticated user.

 ```php
 <?php